MintBloom/teeny-tamagochi/README.md

 # Teeny-Tamagochi
+### Learning
-Tamagochi-like robot.
+Tamagotchi-like robot.
 Purely a project for learning about classes and objects; not meant to be anything special.